Why choose coping strategies like tutoring when remediation is possible?

 If you are told your child is a visual learner and that you need to provide visual cues to help “that kind of learner” you are basically being told that your child is a visual learner and that’s that.

-But with a learning is fixed mindset, being a Visual Learner sounds OK and nothing for parents to worry about since nothing can be done (they say) anyway.
-And at least the child is some kind of learner, right?
+A self-organizing, self-improving brain would not choose to be a “visual” learner in a spoken language-filled world where listening is the crucial skill.
+A right-thinking brain would always choose to be a “language” learner.
+But with a “learning is fixed” mindset, being a so-called Visual Learner sounds OK and nothing for parents to worry about since nothing can be done (they say) anyway.

 What if, instead of creating an environment to help a visual learner, the effort was spent on turning that visual learning into a language learner.
 Enter the idea of changing how a brain learns.

 Changing how the brain learns requires buying into the idea that learning is not fixed, that brain function is not fixed.

 This should not be a big leap.
 Think about how people stroke rehabilitation – that’s the brain having to reinvent itself after functioning cells die.